Royals vs. Cardinals Player Props Betting Odds

 MLB Props Today: St. Louis Cardinals

-- The Cardinals will hand the ball to Adam Wainwright (3-6) for his 15th start of the season.
+- The Cardinals' Steven Matz (3-7) will make his 17th start of the season.

-- In 14 starts this season, he's earned a quality start in one of them.

-- Wainwright has made 10 starts of five or more innings in 14 chances this season, and averages 4.7 frames when he pitches.

 |Opponent